Chicken Stir Fry

 Two things I've learned from making this hundreds of times.
 First, get the pan hot before anything goes in.
 If the oil isn't shimmering, you're steaming instead of searing.
 Second, don't overcrowd the skillet.
 I cook in batches if I'm making a large amount.
 Crowding drops the pan temperature and the vegetables release water instead of getting that char.

-Can I use ground turkey instead of chicken thighs?
+Can I use a wok instead of a skillet?

 My base sauce is soy sauce, vinegar, and garlic.
 From there, I build depending on my mood.
 Fresh ginger and sesame oil are my most common additions.
 When I want heat, I add red pepper flakes or a spoonful of chili garlic sauce.
 Fish sauce adds umami depth (a little goes a long way).
 Peanut butter makes it richer and almost satay-like.
-I also love finishing with a squeeze of fresh lime, or try it with my keto ramen broth as the liquid base for something completely different.
+I also love finishing with a squeeze of fresh lime for brightness.

 Good but needed an extra 5 minutes to get the chicken fully cooked through